Hiro Tonai: Kaientai Dojo (2006–2018)

-Tonai made his professional wrestling debut in Kaientai Dojo at K-DOJO Club-K Tour In Nagoya on May 26, 2006, where he teamed up with Saburo Inematsu in a losing effort against Miyawaki and Yoshiya in a tag team match.
+Tonai made his professional wrestling debut in Kaientai Dojo at K-DOJO Club-K Tour In Nagoya on May 26, 2006.
+He teamed up with Saburo Inematsu in a losing effort against Miyawaki and Yoshiya in a tag team match.

-During his twelve-year tenure with the company, he won three major championships promoted by it.
-One of them is the Strongest-K Tag Team Championship, which he first won at Club-K Super Overthrow on December 16, 2011, alongside his "Little Galaxy" stablemate Yuki Sato by defeating Ryuichi Sekine and Saburo Inematsu.
-He has held the titles on one more occasion, this time alongside another Little Galaxy long time tag team partner and stablemate Shiori Asahi, with whom he won the titles again at KAIENTAI DOJO's 10th Anniversary in Osaka on June 17, 2012, by defeating Saburo Inematsu and Yuji Hino.
-Another championship he has held was the Chiba Six Man Tag Team Championship which he won alongside stablemates Yuki Sato and Shiori Asahi at Club-K Tour In Osaka on April 30, 2011, after defeating Kaji Tomato, Marines Mask and Taishi Takizawa to become the inaugural champions.
-As for the UWA World Middleweight Championship, he won it at Club-K Super in Korakuen Hall on November 1, 2015, by defeating Kaji Tomato.
-He participated in various tournaments of the promotion such as the Kaientai Dojo Tag League which he won in 2009 alongside Taishi Takizawa, the BO-SO Golden Tag Tournament, K-Metal League and Kaioh Tournament.
+During his twelve-year tenure with the company, he won three major championships.
+One of these was the Strongest-K Tag Team Championship, which he first won at Club-K Super Overthrow on December 16, 2011, alongside his "Little Galaxy" stablemate Yuki Sato by defeating Ryuichi Sekine and Saburo Inematsu.
+He has held the titles on one more occasion, this time alongside another Little Galaxy long time tag team partner and stablemate, Shiori Asahi.
+Alongside him, Tonai won the titles again at KAIENTAI DOJO's 10th Anniversary in Osaka on June 17, 2012, by defeating Saburo Inematsu and Yuji Hino.
+Another championship he has held was the Chiba Six Man Tag Team Championship, which he won alongside stablemates Yuki Sato and Shiori Asahi at Club-K Tour In Osaka on April 30, 2011, after defeating Kaji Tomato, Marines Mask and Taishi Takizawa to become the inaugural champions.
+Furthermore, he won the UWA World Middleweight Championship at Club-K Super in Korakuen Hall on November 1, 2015, by defeating Kaji Tomato.
+He participated in various tournaments of the promotion such as the Kaientai Dojo Tag League, which he won in 2009 alongside Taishi Takizawa, the BO-SO Golden Tag Tournament, K-Metal League, and Kaioh Tournament.

-Tonai retired from professional wrestling on May 6, 2018, at K-DOJO GWSP7 after a tag team match in which he teamed up with Taishi Takizawa in a losing effort against Kaji Tomato and his trainer Taka Michinoku.
+Tonai retired from professional wrestling on May 6, 2018, at K-DOJO GWSP7, after a tag team match in which he teamed up with Taishi Takizawa in a losing effort against Kaji Tomato and his trainer Taka Michinoku.

 Japanese independent circuit (2007–2018)

 Tonai is also known for his freelancer work, having checked performances for various promotions of the Japanese independent scene.
 He competed in one of the largest documented professional wrestling matches, an 108-person battle royal from Tenka Sanbun no Kei: Ōmisoka New Year's Eve Special, a cross-over event promoted by Kaientai Dojo in partnership with Big Japan Pro Wrestling and DDT Pro-Wrestling on December 31, 2009.
 The match was won by Jun Kasai and featured various other notable wrestlers such as Thanomsak Toba, Great Kojika, Daikokubo Benkei, Sanshiro Takagi, Poison Sawada Julie, Kota Ibushi, Kenny Omega and many others.
 Tonai competed in another bout of this kind, a 74-person tag team match from New Year's Eve Pro-Wrestling 2011.
-Tonai was part of the winner team of thirty-seven and he teamed up with various wrestlers such as Abdullah Kobayashi, Daisuke Sekimoto, "Black Angel" Jaki Numazawa, Gentaro, Harashima, Shuji Ishikawa, Kaji Burdock and many others.
+Tonai was part of the winning team of thirty-seven and he teamed up with various wrestlers such as Abdullah Kobayashi, Daisuke Sekimoto, "Black Angel" Jaki Numazawa, Gentaro, Harashima, Shuji Ishikawa, Kaji Burdock, among others.